 - We request that patients practice socially distancing by maintaining at least 6 feet of space when possible while in the office.

 - We request that adult patients visit the office alone.

-- We request that minors be accompanied by no more than one parent or legal guardian.
+- We request that minors be accompanied by no more than one parent or legal guardian, and no siblings.

 - For elderly or other patients who require assistance, we request that you limit the number of people accompanying the patient to no more than one person, unless otherwise discussed prior to the patient’s visit.

 - For patients undergoing sedation and who require an escort, we will ask that escorts provide their phone numbers and then remain in their car.
 We will contact the escort as soon as the patient is ready for discharge.

 We look forward to seeing you and are happy to answer any additional questions you may have about the steps we take to keep everyone who enters our office safe during these times.
 If you have additional questions, please contact our office by calling 310-372-7575.
 We value your trust and loyalty and look forward to caring for your oral surgical needs.